2D/parametricsurfaces/README.rst

 ###Description

 Parametric Surfaces is a class library for
 This library of python classes could be used by the python scripting engine in Rhinoceros, Grasshopper, Autodesk Maya and Blender.
-Discussions for help on using these scripts can be found soon at: http://www.algitecture.com/
+Discussions for help on using these scripts can be found soon at: coming

 ###Related Work